 It could be said that ideally, no animals should be killed by humans, but until that happens, it is probably preferable to use the by-products of the industry.

-Leather is also a material with unique properties, and it is durable and hard wearing.
+Leather is also a material with unique properties, and it is durable and hard-wearing.

 That said, conventional leather is heavily criticized for the environmental impact of the tanning process, as described in the leather section.

 But leather can also be environmentally friendly.
-Some tanneries recycle and purify of their wastewater and have excluded harmful chemicals from their processes.
+Some tanneries recycle and purify their wastewater and have excluded harmful chemicals from their processes.Â

 A product made of at least 90% approved leather (or blended with other SANE Approved Material) and produced in a facility holding a SANE Scope Certificate is eligible to be certified SANE.